U.S. 2019 HR & Job Insights: Salary Growth, Wage Cautions, Gen-Z

-We focused on Chicago, New York, and Los Angeles for our research and analysis as it pertains to geographical and metropolitan areas.
+We focused on Chicago, New York, and Los Angeles for our research and analysis of geographical and metropolitan areas.
 As well as polled more than 50 business leaders, Chief Executive Officers, recruiters, Human Resource managers, and business owners.

-Survey’s were conducted understanding 2019’s Human Resource condition changes (both entering into a company as well as wage information once inside a company) then analyzed against information gathered from 2018, to give us projections into 2020.
+Survey’s were conducted understanding 2019’s Human Resource condition changes (both entering into a company and wage information once inside a company) then analyzed against information gathered from 2018, to give us projections into 2020.

 Key Research Findings for 2019

-- On average, more than 40% of adults in large metropolitan areas are living in “doubled-up” households.
-A strong indicator of lack of wage growth in accordance with true or “real” cost of living index (as indicated by Glassdoor).
+- On average, more than 40% of adults in large metropolitan areas live in “doubled-up” households.
+A strong indicator of lack of wage growth following true or “real” cost of living index (as indicated by Glassdoor).

 - Less than 11% of new hires are being made through online job applications or online job board listings.
 Down from 14.9% in 2017.
 11% is the conservative figure as a result of the business polling.

 - Benefits programs are continuing to evolve.
-With more than 42% of Millennial and Gen-Z job seekers idealizing job flexibility, vacation pay, remote working, and other job flexibility benefits as more important than traditional 401k and retirement plans.
+More than 42% of Millennial and Gen-Z job seekers idealizing job flexibility, vacation pay, remote working, and other job flexibility benefits are more important than traditional 401k and retirement plans.

-- On average less than 10% of hiring managers are using resumes and cover letters as an indicator of a job applicant's strength.
+- On average less than 10% of hiring managers use resumes and cover letters as an indicator of a job applicant's strength.
 Instead, they are seeking referrals and public previous work history as part of their measurement for a high profile candidate.

-Some areas of the research are expanded upon below and additional metrics have been provided.
+Some research areas are expanded upon below, and additional metrics have been provided.
 Please note that these sections are not entirely correlated to the data above but are additional insights able to be gleaned from the findings.

 Most Popular Jobs & Salary Growth In 2019 Compared To 2018